# #

 Shuttered Elementary School Would Become New Apartment Building for Teachers in Humboldt Park

-Mayor Lori E. Lightfoot introduced a measure to City Council today that would allow the issuance of up to $13,000,000 in Tax-Exempt Bonds to finance “Teachers’ Village Chicago” in Humboldt Park.
+City Council passed a measure today that would allow the issuance of up to $18,000,000 in Tax-Exempt Bonds to finance “Teachers’ Village Chicago” in Humboldt Park.
 This proposed development includes renovation and repositioning of the former DeDuprey and Von Humboldt elementary school building into 102 rental apartments to be pre-marketed to teachers, as well as new construction of five new market-rate townhouses.
-Teachers Village Chicago would also feature over 4,000 square feet of commercial and retail space, including a nonprofit retail space, nearly 5,000 square foot “community as campus” life-long learning center, over 6,000 square feet of amenity space within the building, a central piazza/public square, and 53 on-site parking spaces.
+Teachers Village Chicago would also feature over 4,000 square feet of commercial and retail space, including a non-profit retail space, nearly 5,000 square foot “community as campus” life-long learning center, over 6,000 square feet of amenity space within the building, a central piazza/public square, and 53 on-site parking spaces.

 The construction of this project will provide new housing opportunities for Chicago Teachers and affordable housing for residents for a minimum of 30 years, generate approximately 400 temporary construction jobs and 23 permanent jobs, and exceed the City energy code standards.